Back in Action (2025 film): Plot

-When Matt and Emily find the ICS Key, Volka's mercenaries raid the manor.
+When Matt and Emily find the ICS Key, Volka's mercenaries raid Ginny's manor.
 Ginny fends off against a few of Volka's operatives, but her partner Nigel is injured.
-Chuck arrives, revealing that not only he faked his death, but also is working with Gor and Volka.
-This is in revenge against Matt and Emily, as their presumed deaths led to him being fired.
-Matt and Emily are forced to surrender the ICS Key to save their kids, but they are knocked out and Chuck's men take Leo and Alice anyway.
+Chuck arrives, revealing that not only he faked his death, but also is working with Gor and Volka as revenge against Matt and Emily for losing his job as a direct consequence of them being presumed dead by the CIA for going off-grid.
+Matt and Emily are forced to surrender the ICS Key to save their kids, but they are knocked out and Chuck's Volka operatives take Leo and Alice anyway.

-Using Leo's smart ring, they track them down to a black-tie event in Tate Modern, London, where he plans to sell the ICS Key to the highest bidder.
-As a demonstration, his tech assistant Daphne uses the Key to hack the power station, causing a brief blackout across London, then the Thames Barrier to forcibly open its floodgates.
+Using Leo's smart ring, they track them down to a black-tie event in Tate Modern, London, where Chuck plans to sell the ICS Key to the highest bidder.
+As a demonstration, his tech assistant Daphne uses the Key to hack the power station to trigger a brief blackout across London, as well as the Thames Barrier to forcibly open its floodgates.
 Matt and Emily infiltrate the museum, knocking out Chuck and Gor's guards while searching for their children.

 The couple are followed by Baron and MI6, who also arrive to apprehend Chuck.
-While Baron's agents capture the Volka operatives, the couple, with assistance from Ginny, pursue Chuck.
+While Baron's agents subdue the Volka operatives, the couple, with assistance from Ginny, pursue Chuck.
 He intends to escape London with Leo and Alice through the Thames Barrier.
 Nigel spots Daphne and crashes his van into hers, rendering her unconscious and securing the ICS Key.
 Ginny guides Nigel to close the Thames Barrier while Emily commandeers a boat, and she and Matt catch up to Chuck.
 Leo and Alice jump into the water, as Emily and Matt subdue Chuck.
 They leave him on the boat as it crashes into the now closing barrier, presumingly killing him.